googleapis/nodejs-firestore/api-report/firestore.api.md

     // @internal
     comparator(): (s1: QueryDocumentSnapshot<AppModelType, DbModelType>, s2: QueryDocumentSnapshot<AppModelType, DbModelType>) => number;
-    // Warning: (tsdoc-undefined-tag) The TSDoc tag "@return" is not defined in this configuration
+    // Warning: (tsdoc-undefined-tag) The TSDoc tag "@return" is not defined in this configuration count(): AggregateQuery<{
-    // Warning: (ae-forgotten-export) The symbol "AggregateQuery" needs to be exported by the entry point index.d.ts count(): AggregateQuery<{
         count: firestore.AggregateField<number>;
     }, AppModelType, DbModelType>;